MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/index.md

   - type: CtaSection
     title: Minh (Mike) Phan Portfolio
     text: >+
-      <div style="text-align: center">### **Hello, Welcome to my
+      <div style="text-align: center"># Hello, Welcome to my PortfolioI’m Mike
-      Portfolio!**</div>

-      <div style="text-align: center">###### I’m Mike Phan, a Master’s student
-      at Babson Graduate School of Business with a strong foundation in machine learning, data analytics, and cloud-based data engineering.
+      Phan, a Master’s student at Babson Graduate School of Business with a strong foundation in machine learning, data analytics, and cloud-based data engineering.
 I specialize in transforming complex data into actionable business insights using tools like Python, R, SQL, Tableau, and Power BI.</div>

     actions:
       - type: Button